mvaria/mvaria.github.io/index.md

 If you are a current BU student and would like to serve as a course assistant: please submit a [TF/TA Application](https://www.bu.edu/cds-faculty/culture-community/join-us/student-jobs/tf-application/) if you are a graduate student, or a [CA Application](https://www.bu.edu/cds-faculty/culture-community/join-us/student-jobs/course-assistants/) if you are an undergraduate student.

-## Advisees
+## Advising

-I am fortunate to work alongside several excellent graduate and undergraduate students.
+I am fortunate to work with several excellent graduate and undergraduate students.

 ### Current postdoc